“Motivation remains key to the marathon: the motivation to begin; the motivation to continue; the motivation never to quit.”

 The Marathon 3 program fits conveniently between Novice 2 and Intermediate 1, but its main feature (and appeal) is that it offers only three...

-Available again in January 2019, this Boston Bound Training Program is designed specifically for those runners talented or dedicated enough to have qualified for...
+Available only at the beginning of each year, this Boston Bound Training Program is designed specifically for those runners talented or dedicated enough to...

 Hal offers several plans designed for runners intending to do two or more marathons with minimum rest between, including interactive programs on TrainingPeaks for...